 Back with another video update!
 Some people have been telling me recently they enjoyed the way I didn’t sugarcoat anything, so I guess this one goes out to you my dear friends!
 Watch me lose my mojo just a little bit as I cut my bicycle tour short in order to arrive in Bangkok on time for some business.
 I’m also getting ready to leave South East Asia after nearly two years and not getting a whole lot of sleep in the process.
 I was mostly very tired, and potentially a little hormonal, hence the tears.

 Bangkok is possibly the city I commuted through the most those past two years, yet I haven’t really talked about it here.
 I love Bangkok.
 And it was obvious from the first few times I went that it was a very vegan-friendly city – just search for the little red on yellow “jay” flag at the entrance of cafeteria-style Buddhist eateries.
 These are convenient and cheap and sometimes delicious, but their emphasis isn’t on health and great ingredients – most of the time you’ll find MSG-laden overcooked slop.
-What really started exciting me in Bangkok those past months however is the sheer quantity of hip, health-minded and vegan friendly or even vegan-only eateries that offer a slightly more upscale dining experience and deliver an extensive and exciting range of cuisine putting forth quality organic ingredients and innovative cooking styles.
+What really started exciting me those past months however, as well as all the fantastic rooftop bars in Bangkok, is the sheer quantity of hip, health-minded and vegan friendly or even vegan-only eateries that offer a slightly more upscale dining experience and deliver an extensive and exciting range of cuisine putting forth quality organic ingredients and innovative cooking styles.

 While budget travel is generally my daily reality, I still have an appreciation for well-designed spaces and beautiful interiors.
 I do come from a fine arts and design background, after all.
 So when I found myself in a position to review Maduzi Hotel in Bangkok, a wonderful hotel that combines finesse, elegance and excellent design, I jumped on the opportunity to experience one last taste of luxury on the tail end of a whirlwind two year South East Asian adventure and visit one of the best hotels in Bangkok.
 I thought I deserved it!
 Here is the lowdown on this little gem.